Power-Platform-DevOps/Power-Platform-ALM-Starter-Kit/README.md

 </p>

 The goal of this project is to provide to the `Power Platform community` a `kit` that will `help people start their DevOps journey with the Power Plaform`.
-The content of this repository mainly focus `advanced makers` with experience with ALM concepts and **code first** development.
+The content of this repository is mainly for `advanced makers` with experience with ALM concepts and programming skills.
 We will try to make this **starter kit** useful for you.

 ## What does the Power Platform ALM Starter Kit currently covers?